Tesla Pays A Former Employee $1 Million after Battling a Racial Discrimination Lawsuit

 Federal Laws Against Racial Discrimination in the Workplace

 Tesla has dealt with several other allegations of racial discrimination including a report in the same year regarding the company’s failure to get rid of “hateful graffiti in common areas.”
 Additionally, the article also mentions other instances in which employees were fired from the company after filing complaints about the mistreatment they had received.
 While Berry’s case, fortunately, had a positive outcome, it is important to note that any form of discrimination in the workplace is a violation of both federal and state laws.
 The Title VII of the Civil Rights Act of 1964 prohibits several forms of discrimination and retaliation against individuals in the workplace based on race, color, religion, national origin, and sex.
 The U.S. Equal Employment Opportunity Commission further highlights that it is unlawful to harass a person because of their racial background by using “racial slurs, derogatory remarks” or through displays of “racially-offensive symbols.”

 Seek Legal Assistance Today

-If you have experienced racial discrimination in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If you have experienced racial discrimination in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.